inturn/classy/README.md

 #### @Classy([options])

-A class decorator will automatically inject styles into the DOM when your `ReactComponent` instance mounts.
+A class decorator will automatically inject styles into the DOM before your `ReactComponent` instance mounts.

 ##### options